 Step 1: Purchase and Complete Your Course Materials

-You have the choice of our completely digital course, which provides you access instantly so you can start learning, or, if you prefer, our physical course, which ships you directly to your home all the physical materials needed for your course.
+You have the choice of our completely digital course, which provides instant access to all of our materials, or, if you prefer, our physical course, which ships all of the physical materials needed for the course directly to your home.

 We understand that everyone learns differently.
 Simply choose your preferred course materials and get started as soon as they arrive, which is instantly if you choose our digital version.

 After you’ve thoroughly completed your course materials and you’ve prepared adequately, you can take your exam online to show that you’ve absorbed and retained the proper information to call yourself a High School Strength & Conditioning Specialist.